 “What wilderness does is to present us with a blueprint of what creation was about in the beginning.
 This blueprint is still there, and those of us who see it find an incredible nostalgia rising in us, an impulse to return and discover it again.
 Through wilderness, we remember, and are bought home again.”

 Empathy is the ability to understand and share the feelings of another.
 Success in life and work is about building effective relationships.
-Success in relationships is about demonstrating empathy.
+Furthermore, success in relationships is about demonstrating empathy.
 For that reason, it is a critical skill for all business interactions today.
-Brené Brown has mastered this topic and communicates it wonderfully.
-Check out her books, ‘Daring Greatly,’ and ‘Braving the Wilderness,’ to delve deeper into the many layers of empathy and it’s counterparts.
+Brené Brown is a master of this topic and communicates it wonderfully.
+Check out her books, ‘Daring Greatly,’ and ‘Braving the Wilderness,’ to delve deeper into the many layers of empathy, vulnerability and its counterparts.

 “Empathy is connecting with the emotion that someone is experiencing, not the event or the circumstance.”
 Brené Brown